Math Software Online: MathScore.com

 What information are you given?

-Carrots and eggplants are vegetables.
+Bell peppers and beets are vegetables.

 Which operation should you use?